Skip to main content

 Written by Paul Csiki

-To further secure your Pulseway account you can enable two factor authentication which will ask for an additional step before performing certain operations.
+To further secure your Pulseway account, you can enable two-factor authentication (2FA), which adds an extra verification step before performing certain operations.

-To enable 2FA or to upgrade from the old email-based two factor authentication, login to the WebApp and from the Account section in the menu, click on the 2FA link.
-For security purposes you will be prompted to re-enter your Pulseway password and then you will be greeted with a configuration screen.
+To enable 2FA or upgrade from the older email-based method, log in to the WebApp and navigate to the Account section from the menu, then click on the 2FA option.
+For security reasons, you will be asked to re-enter your Pulseway password before accessing the configuration screen.

 A Trusted Mobile Device is a mobile device with the Pulseway app installed on it that is registered on your account.

-With Trusted Mobile Devices a Push notification will be sent to the mobile devices you've marked as trusted requesting to approve or decline the 2FA request.
-In the 2FA request you will see an approximate location from where the request originated and what feature was requested.
+With Trusted Mobile Devices, a push notification will be sent to your selected devices to approve or decline the request.
+The notification will also display the approximate location of the request and the feature being accessed.

 Also known as TOTP (Time-based One-Time Passcode) is an algorithm that was adopted as a standard for two factor authentication systems by the IETF (Internet Engineering Task Force).
 It works by sharing a secret key with an implementing application used to generate codes based on the current date and time.
 You can use Google Authenticator, Microsoft Authenticator, Authy, 1Password or any other application that supports the TOTP algorithm.